cedoor/zuauth/README.md

 ```

 ## 📜 Tutorial
-This example includes an optional developer-friendly mode to select an arbitrary subset (from none to all) of ticket fields to be revealed during the authentication process.
-When the developer mode is off, only the pre-defined set of ticket fields (see step 2 below) will be displayed on the page.
-You can find multiple simple and specific components (e.g. Toggle) used to maintain the main page component easy to read and customize.
-The use of local storage allows consistency to be maintained after subsequent page refreshes.

 > [!NOTE]
-> The example in the repository uses [`iron-session`](https://github.com/vvo/iron-session) to manage sessions, but you are of course free to integrate your preferred solution.
+> The [example](https://github.com/cedoor/zuauth/blob/main/example/README.md) in the repository uses [`iron-session`](https://github.com/vvo/iron-session) to manage sessions, but you are of course free to integrate your preferred solution.

 ### Server